-The Program is administered in accordance with the gift provisions of the income tax law and with the advice of an expert Committee, the Taxation Incentives for the Arts Committee.
+The Program is administered in accordance with the gift provisions of the income tax law and with the advice of technical experts.

 The Cultural Gifts Program is administered by a secretariat based in the Ministry for the Arts, which is part of the Attorney-General's Department.

-Further information about the Program, how the Program works, as well as the Committee, is available using the links provided on the left of this page.
+Further information about the Program and how the Program works is available using the links provided on the left of this page.